ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Some common name space values have been defined via {{namespaces}}.

+There may be scenarios, usually depending on organizational security policies, where SHA1 libraries may not be available or deemed unsafe for use.
+As such it may be desirable to generate name-based UUIDs derived from SHA256 or newer SHA methods.
+These name-based UUIDs MUST NOT utilize UUIDv5 and MUST be within the UUIDv8 space defined by {{v8}}.
 For more information on SHA1 security considerations see {{RFC6194}}.

 ~~~~